- Total Time:

 - 1/2 cup finely chopped red bell pepper

 - 1 scallion, including green top, finely chopped

-- 1 pound lump crab, meat picked over
+- 1 pound lump crab, picked over for cartilage

 - 3/4 cup dry bread crumbs